 The hand of prodigy prevailed on Sri.
-P. Ramaswamy Chetty (grandson of senior PT.) – a talented and visionary icon of the Pammy Family (a family closely knitted to Pittys) while serving as a Special Engineer in the then Corporation of Madras, spearheading himself as a member with the Managing Committee, worked relentlessly, almost single handed, despite his fragile health, towards the establishment of an institution of higher learning – a solatum for the weaker and underprivileged sections of the society.
+P. Ramaswamy Chetty (grandson of senior Pitty Thegaraya Chetty) – a talented and visionary icon of the Pammy Family (a family closely knitted to Pitty family) while serving as a Special Engineer in the then Corporation of Madras, spearheading himself as a member with the Managing Committee, worked relentlessly, almost single handed, despite his fragile health, towards the establishment of an institution of higher learning – a solatum for the weaker and underprivileged sections of the society.

 The Junior Theagaraya was so precocious that his father gave him the best possible education.
 He passed his matriculation examination with honours and entered the portals of the Presidency College.
 In 1876, he pursued his B.A.
 Degree Examination creditably with Mathematics as the optional subject.
-Soon after graduation, Theagaraya chetty joined the ancestral business of tannery, and by dint of his hardwork and acumen, he paved the way to retain a high standard of perfection in tanning.
-Indeed, the Pitty stamp was the hallmark for highest quality in tanned skins, those days.
+Soon after graduation, Theagaraya Chetty Junior joined the ancestral business of tannery, and by dint of his hard work and acumen, he paved the way to retain a high standard of perfection in tanning.
+Indeed, the PITTY stamp was the hallmark for highest quality in tanned skins in those days.

 In recognition of his meritorious services to the city for nearly forty years, the people of Madras, with gratitude, erected his statue near the main entrance of the Rippon Building which houses the office of Corporation of Chennai, for decades.

-Sir Theagaraya lived ahead of his times and the solutions that he offered to some pressing problems in those days such as untouchability, prohibition, labour organization are worth studying even today.
+Sir Pitty Theagaraya Chetty lived ahead of his times and the solutions that he offered to some pressing problems in those days such as untouchability, prohibition, labour organization are worth studying even today.
 God endowed him not only with an outstanding intellect but also with a robust constitution.
-He put his power to the fullest use for the benefit of humanity till April 28,1925.
+He put his power to the fullest use for the benefit of humanity till April 28, 1925.

 Sir Pitty Theagaraya Chetty and his elder brother Theagaraya Chetty Senior were twin souls discharging complimentary functions.
 While the elder brother with meticulous care looked after the family estates and filled the family coffers, the younger was given free reigns to his adventurous spirit and took part in multifarious social and political activities.
 They resembled with each other to such a great extent of same height that all but those who knew them intimately could nearly distinguish between them.
 The elder brother played a vital role in bringing up the brilliant career of his younger brother, for that, he gave him the much needed moral support and guidance and provided him with the wherewithal for carrying on his public activities.